Guerrero Thompson vs Wooldridge: A B and an F in Austin ISD

 • You plan to supplement with enrichment programs outside of school

 I respect that neighborhood character matters and that many buyers in the North Loop area choose their home based on the community feel, the restaurants, the walkability.
 Those are real quality of life factors.
-But a 28 point TEA gap is hard to ignore, especially when the cheaper school zone is dramatically outperforming the more expensive one.
+But the gap between a B and an F is hard to ignore, especially when the cheaper school zone is dramatically outperforming the more expensive one.
 If TEA data drives your decision at all, Guerrero Thompson is the clear winner here, and it is not close.

 Frequently Asked Questions